 WELCOME TO STAND UP FOR HEALTH

-The Stand Up for Health intervention has been developed and tested within the Ipsos MORI call centre in Leith.
+The Stand Up for Health intervention has been developed and tested within the Ipsos MORI call centre in Leith, Edinburgh.
 The researchers conducted qualitative focus groups and facilitated a workshop to understand the needs and context of the call centre.
-Based on the qualitative data, activities to reduce sedentary behaviour were developed to target four levels of the call centre: individual, social/cultural, environmental, and organisational levels.
+Based on interviews and focus groups with staff, activities to reduce sedentary behaviour were developed to target four levels of the call centre: individual, social/cultural, environmental, and organisational levels.
 Examples of these activities include personal goal setting, healthy competitions, implementation of equipment (standing desks, treadmill desks, stair stepper, etc), and the creation of a wellness committee to organise and administer activities once the researchers have left.

 SCPHRP commissioned a video to be created at Ipsos Mori in Leith, with support from staff at both the call centre and SCPHRP.
 The filmmaker is Felix Adamson (http://www.felixadamson.com).

 You can watch the video here or find it on our YouTube channel

 For more information, visit the project website at www.standupforhealth.co.uk